Vicchang/RayarkTutorial/PresentationWeek1.md

       }
   }
   ```
-  What happen if we want the monster to crawl, dump, run?
+  What happen if we want the monster to crawl, jump and run?
 We need to add more and more wrapper in order to obey Law of Demeter.
 The class may look extremely complicated.
 One possible solution to this is that if we could name the function more abstract.
   For example, we name the function "Move".
 In this case, even though the monster fly, walk, run or crawl, it would be not weird to call the "Move".
 However, it is hard to decide the correct name at the beginning and more abstract naming may break SRP.
 * ## What is Test-Driven Development (TDD)?
   In order to show the idea of TDD.
 We need to know what is unit test first.
 A unit test is that set of tests to test the smallest testable part of an application.
 TDD is to develope according to the set of tests so as to create solid program.